instaloader/instaloader/docs/cli-options.rst

-   Works similarly to :option:`--fast-update`, but instead of relying on already downloaded media, the time each profile was downloaded is stored, and only media newer poster after the last download is fetched.
+   Works similarly to :option:`--fast-update`, but instead of relying on already downloaded media, the time each profile was downloaded is stored, and only media newer than the last download is fetched.
 This allows updating your personal Instagram archive while emptying the target directories.

    Only works for media associated with a specific profile, and that is returned in chronological order: profile posts, profile stories, profile IGTV posts